FredTA/3DGraphics/Assignment/readme.txt

 Any code that does not appear in the excercise sheet is my own.

 ---------RUNNING THE PROGRAM-------
-Navigate to the main folder and execute main.bat.
+Navigate to the assignment folder and execute main.bat.
 Alternatively, compile all java files and run the Main class.
 JOGL must be setup beforehand.

 --------------THE SNOWMAN----------